 Sir Geoffrey Cass, RTST Chairman, remarked: “The RTST Director Award 2016 had 7 finalists of the very highest quality, and there was strong competition from the other 90 candidates.
 Our experienced judging panel was vastly encouraged that the future of British theatre is in such exciting and capable hands.
 The two primary objectives of the Royal Theatrical Support Trust are the identification and encouragement of emerging theatre professionals, and the promotion of regional and repertory theatre.
 The RTST Director Award competition, run this year in collaboration with Sheffield Theatres, admirably serves to advance both these objectives.“

-Kate was presented with a trophy to mark her win at an award ceremony and RTST fundraising reception in the Grand Saloon of the Theatre Royal Drury Lane on 6 November 2016.
+Kate was presented with a trophy to mark her win at an award ceremony and RTST fundraising reception at the Theatre Royal Drury Lane on 6 November 2016.
 The event was hosted by amongst others Sir Ian McKellen and Sir Mark Rylance and was attended by many prominent theatre practitioners.
 Musical entertainment was provided by Joe Stilgoe and by students of LAMDA.

 As the 2016 RTST Director Award winner, Kate went on to create and direct her vision of Nina Raine’s Tribes.
 The play focuses on a comically dysfunctional Jewish British family, made up of the parents Beth and Christopher and three grown children living at home, Daniel, Ruth and Billy, the last of whom is deaf, raised to read lips and speak but without knowledge of sign language.
 When Billy meets Sylvia, a hearing woman born to deaf parents who is now slowly going deaf herself, his interaction with her (including her teaching him sign language) reveals some of the languages, beliefs, and hierarchies of the family and the “extended family” of the deaf community.